St. Olaf College: Financial crisis

 In 1893, St. Olaf faced severe economic difficulties.
 A national economic depression caused enrollment to drop from a high of 147 in 1892 to 129 in 1893.
 Also in 1893 the Norwegian Synod voted to cut ties with the college, greatly reducing its income.
 By the August 1893 board meeting, the college was $10,000 in debt.
 On August 2 the Board of Trustees appointed professor H. T. Ytterboe to travel around the Midwest and collect funds for the college.
 During this time President Mohn took over Ytterboe's responsibilities managing the college's finances.
 Over the next six years faculty and staff saw their salaries reduced, and the number of teaching faculty was reduced from eleven to seven.
 Ytterboe spent six years traveling the Midwest and was highly effective at fundraising, averaging $6,500 per year, mostly in small donations of a dollar or more from farmers and private individuals.
-By 1897, when the synod reinstated the college, the debt was reduced to less than $4,000.
+By 1897, the debt was reduced to less than $4,000, and in 1899 the synod reinstated the college.
 Historians of the college widely regard Ytterboe's and Mohn's efforts as having saved the college from extinction.

 Scarlet fever epidemic

-Following students’ return from Christmas vacation in 1903, an epidemic of scarlet fever broke out on the campus and quickly spread.
+Following students' return from Christmas vacation in 1903, an epidemic of scarlet fever broke out on the campus and quickly spread.
 Twenty-eight out of St. Olaf's approximately three hundred students came down with the highly infectious disease.
-With no local hospital, the north wing on the third floor of Ytterboe Hall, the boys dormitory, was used as a makeshift hospital and staffed with two nurses who worked tirelessly to contain the spread of the disease.
+With no local hospital, the north wing on the third floor of the Men's Dormitory was used as a makeshift hospital and staffed with two nurses who worked tirelessly to contain the spread of the disease.